EMSL-MONet/The-1000-Soil-ICR-Metagenome/README.md

 ## Instruction ##

 Download the codes from this repository and place them in a way such that the R code and the **Sample_Data** folder are in the same path.
-Please refer to the README for each codes to see the list of R libraries used.
+Please refer to the README in the **R_codes** folder to see the list of R libraries used.

 ## Description of the codes and the sample data ##